AlanDReeves/AlgalBloomDetection/README.md

 Rastorio
 Scikit Learn

+# 500m Version
+This is the more recent version.
+It is far from complete, but allows the user to call all necessary functions from a terminal menu.

+More documentation on this to come soon.

+# 1KM Version

 ## Workflow
 Convert a MODIS 1km MYD021KM product hdf format file to a tif file using algaeWarpCorrector_v2.py Define a box in the format of band_box.csv